JetBrains/teamcity-documentation/topics/inspections.md

 <note>

-If you update your project settings in IntelliJ IDEA (for example, add new jdks, libraries), remember to update the build runner settings by clicking __Check/Reparse Project__.
+If you update your project settings in IntelliJ IDEA (for example, add new JDKs, libraries), remember to update the build runner settings by clicking __Check/Reparse Project__.
 </note>